MUnique/OpenMU/docs/Bots.md

 - **`Bots pay reset costs`** — whether bots pay the configured zen and item costs for their resets.
 Off by default: they take no part in the economy those costs are balanced for.
+- **`Start as fresh characters`** — newly generated bots start like freshly created player characters: at level 1 with level-0 starter equipment, no reset history and only the skills their level-1 stats allow, instead of with a random level and upgraded gear.
+Only affects bots which are generated from now on - an existing population keeps its state until it is regenerated (see `Reset bots`).
 - **`Jewel stock per kind`** — how many Jewels of Bless, Soul and Life a bot keeps of each kind.
 Above it, it stops picking them up and sells what it already carries.
 Depends on the server's drop rates: on high rates a small